falcosecurity/falco-website/content/docs/rules/supported-fields.md

 ---
-title: Supported Fields for Rule Conditions
+title: Supported Fields for Conditions and Outputs
 weight: 3
 ---

 # Introduction

 Here are the fields supported by Falco.
+These fields can be used in the `condition` key of a Falco rule and well as the `output` key.
+Any fields included in the `output` key of a rule will also be included in the alert's `output_fields` object when [`json_output`](../alerts/#json-output) is set to `true`.

 You can also see this set of fields via `falco --list=<source>`, with `<source>` being one of the sources below.

 # System Calls (source `syscall`)